nikku/merge-me/README.md

 * [WIP](https://github.com/apps/wip) - prevents merging of branches that you tag as _work in progress_
 * [delete-merged-branch](https://github.com/apps/delete-merged-branch) - deletes the feature branch once merged

-Combine the apps as needed for a great merge flow.
+Combine the apps as needed for an excellent merge flow.

 ## Setup